-The Engaged Scholar Network began with an Engaged Scholar Network Discussion in Fall 2018, and has included an Engaged Scholar Retreat in Fall 2018 and 2019, and The Engaged Scholar Lunch Series in Spring 2019 and 2020, which spotlights faculty whose work includes collaborations outside the academy.
+The Engaged Scholar Network began with an Engaged Scholar Network Discussion in Fall 2018.
+The initiative has included an Engaged Scholar Retreat each fall beginning in Fall 2018, and The Engaged Scholar Lunch Series in Spring 2019 and 2020, which spotlights faculty whose work includes collaborations outside the academy.

 2019-2020 Featured Scholars

 Keisha Bentley-Edwards, Samuel DeBois Cook Center on Social Equity, Assistant Professor, Division of General Medicine